Alaska Wildlife Curriculum

 Alaska's Wetlands and Wildlife

-Alaska's Wetlands and Wildlife (Revised in 2007) includes background information and activities covering: wetland ecosystems, food webs, animal and plant adaptations, migration cycles and mapping, effects of climate change on wetlands, outdoor investigations, and wetlands conservation.
+Alaska's Wetlands and Wildlife (Updated 2017) includes background information and activities covering: wetland ecosystems, food webs, animal and plant adaptations, migration cycles and mapping, effects of climate change on wetlands, outdoor investigations, and wetlands conservation.
 Activities are correlated to state standards and NGSS.
 Click here to view and download the curriculum.